Freshwater-Marine Interaction Accounting

 Extent accounting for transitional ecosystems

-Extent accounts for estuarine and deltaic ecosystems follow the standard SEEA EA structure (see TG-6.2 Mangrove and Coastal Wetland Accounting Section 3.1 for the general approach)[18].
-However, transitional water ecosystems present specific measurement challenges:
+Extent accounts follow the standard SEEA EA structure (see TG-6.2 Section 3.1 for the general approach)[17].
+Transitional water ecosystems present three specific measurement challenges:

 Multi-dimensional classification.
 Estuarine extent accounts should distinguish between intertidal and subtidal components, and between vegetated (mangrove, saltmarsh, seagrass) and unvegetated (mudflat, sand flat, open water) areas.
 This disaggregation enables linkage to the vegetation-specific accounts compiled under TG-6.2 Mangrove and Coastal Wetland Accounting.